jsfuentes/jsfuentes/content/posts/2019-20-02---why-startups-are-better.md

 ### Learn more general skills

 At Facebook, I had to learn my mentor’s quality assessment code built on top of my team’s custom data manipulation code built on top of Facebook’s internal data pipelining tool.
 Each layer added more confusion and made the knowledge less and less general.
 In the end, my Facebook internship taught me little I could use outside Facebook and this is the norm.
-But, startups building a codebase from scratch offer very general knowledge from the fundamentals.
+But, startups building a codebase from scratch offer fundamental coding knowledge.
-And at a startup, you are directly interacting with everyone from marketing and product.
-Instead of hiding inside a tech niche, you are facing real problems and real people with different perspectives and worries.
+And at a startup, you are directly interacting with everyone from marketing to product.
+Instead of hiding inside a tech niche, you are facing real practical problems and real people.
 This is probably very underrated.
 Knowledge of the inner workings of business and people can make everything you do more effective.
 Especially when everyone else focuses just on the technical.

 ### Learn faster